karenbennis/School_District_Analysis/README.md

 The correction for the academic dishonesty impacted Thomas High School's 9th grade math scores, as they are included in the original analysis (and were equal to 83.6%) and null in the the corrected analysis (since these values were removed from the dataset).

 ## Reading Scores by Grade
+The following is a rendering of the reading scores by grade for each school.

 ### Original Analysis
 ![](https://github.com/karenbennis/School_District_Analysis/blob/master/ReadingScoresByGrade.png)